Iven10252158/lottie_test/README.md

 - refactor: A code change that neither fixes a bug nor adds a feature
 - test: Adding missing tests or correcting existing tests
 - style: A coding style only changes
-- revert: remove previous commits
+- revert: Remove previous commits
-- chore: other changes
+- chore: Other changes

 ### Create a pull request
 - Do `git rebase master` to your branch, and solves the conflicts.